Obsessive Compulsions in Dogs

 The action of obsessive licking helps the feeling of being abandoned lessen because of the endorphins it creates.

-It also does not help when the dog has a lack of stimulation, as that also causes the obsessive licking in these instances.
+It also does not help when the dog has a lack of stimulation, as that also causes obsessive licking in these instances.

 It was once believed that the licking took chemicals from the plaster or glass and that the action was also a calming agent.
-I do not believe that the chemical observation is correct.
-Though it is not always classic separation anxiety, it may be stimulated by long absences or could be related to the onset of dementia or Alzheimer's.
+I do not believe that chemicals is correct.
+Though it is not always classic separation anxiety, it may be stimulated by long absences or could be related to the onset of dementia or Alzheimer’s.

 Light and Shadow Obsession: This is a classic OCD and is normally caused by one of a number of stimuli.
 The most common are owner created.
 Often it may start accidentally when a person shines a light, or the sun catches on say a watch and causes a moving light.